-Paddy Power Applies for Nevada Gaming License
+Paddy Power and Nevada Gaming License

 The major European gaming companies are now starting to set their sights on the US market and several have their applications already submitted for approval, with Paddy Power being one of them.
 The Irish gaming giant is a public company and has no previous record of accepting US players so the coast should be clear for them.

 - They actually submitted their application a long time ago; in August 2010 to be exact and they are expecting an answer before the Christmas break.

 - Paddy has submitted two applications, one to be a manufacturer and distributor of gaming equipment, the other to be an operator of mobile gaming systems and handheld devices.

 - The Nevada State Control Board claims the applications were on a “tentative agenda” but Mark Lipparelli confirmed that, “We do not make comments on applications in their pendency”.